 Please click the links below to continue your journey.

-- Third Stop ~ On Your Bus in the Countryside
+- Second Stop ~ On Your Bus in the Countryside

-- Fourth Stop ~ Stops Along the Way in the Countryside
+- Third Stop ~ Stops Along the Way in the Countryside

 Lydia Hamilton Smith

-A prominent figure in the Abolitionist movement, she was best known as a businesswoman and long-time household manager for Thaddeus Stevens, a fierce opponent of slavery and discrimination against African Americans whom students get to know on Stop #1 of their Underground Railroad journey.
+A prominent figure in the Abolitionist movement, she was best known as a businesswoman and long-time household manager for Thaddeus Stevens, the fiercest opponent in Congress against slavery and discrimination of African Americans.

 Born a freewoman in Maryland, she moved to Pennsylvania and helped freedom seekers find their way to Canada.
 She was also a noted poet and lecturer on the Abolitionist circuit.